cc-archive/cc-cert-core/contents/licenses/with-copyright.md

 # How Licenses Work with Copyright

+Creative Commons licenses are not alternatives to copyright law; they function wholly inside of copyright law.

+## The Big Question

 Everyone is a creator, everyone holds copyright.

-## The Big Question

 You doodle in your notebook in a meeting, you take a holiday photo on your phone.
 Copyright requires all rights reserved, and as a creator you have and binary answer for useage yes or no.  Creative Commons licenses are not an alternative to copyright. *They work alongside copyright and enable creators to modify copyright terms to best suit their needs and desires to share.*